CheVeraId/domainauth-spec/draft-narea-domainauth.md

 First, the organisation must have DNSSEC properly configured for its domain.

-Then, the organisation must generate an asymmetric key pair and publish its public key information in a DomainAuth TXT record at `_domainauth.<domain>`.
+Then, the organisation must generate an asymmetric key pair and publish its public key information in a DomainAuth TXT record at `_domainauth.<domain>` as described in {{txt-record}}.

 Multiple such records are allowed, which can be useful for key rotation or binding different keys to different services.